spencerturkel/usf2018_reasoning_project1/README.md

 - Convert to CNF
 - For each iteration:
 -- Perform 1-literal rule
+--- Find a clause with a single literal p
+--- For every clause C containing p in any form:
+---- If C contains p, then remove the entire clause
+---- If C contains -p, then remove -p from C
 -- PErform affirmative negation rule
 -- Perform resolution
 -- If all clauses eliminated: return TRUE